Renewable energy: Geopolitics

 The geopolitical impact of the growing use of renewable energy is a subject of ongoing debate and research.
-Many fossil-fuel producing countries, such as Qatar, Russia, Saudi Arabia and Norway, are currently able to exert diplomatic or geopolitical influence as a result of their oil wealth.
+Many countries wealthy in oil, such as Qatar, Russia, Saudi Arabia and Norway, are able to exert diplomatic or geopolitical influence as a result of their oil.
 Most of these countries are expected to be among the geopolitical "losers" of the energy transition, although some, like Norway, are also significant producers and exporters of renewable energy.
 Fossil fuels and the infrastructure to extract them may, in the long term, become stranded assets.
 It has been speculated that countries dependent on fossil fuel revenue may one day find it in their interests to quickly sell off their remaining fossil fuels.

 Conversely, nations abundant in renewable resources, and the minerals required for renewables technology, are expected to gain influence.
 In particular, China has become the world's dominant manufacturer of the technology needed to produce or store renewable energy, especially solar panels, wind turbines, and lithium-ion batteries.
 Nations rich in solar and wind energy could become major energy exporters.
 Some may produce and export green hydrogen, although electricity is projected to be the dominant energy carrier in 2050, accounting for almost 50% of total energy consumption (up from 22% in 2015).
 Countries with large uninhabited areas such as Australia, China, and many African and Middle Eastern countries have a potential for huge installations of renewable energy.
 The production of renewable energy technologies requires rare-earth elements with new supply chains.